RashidMenhas/Student-Management-RoR/README.md

 # Student-Management-RoR
 This is Rail application for student management system.
-I explain all the rails feature in this app.

 <a name="readme-top"></a>